Curvature Invariants for Lorentzian Traversable Wormholes: Conclusion

 \section{Conclusion}

-This paper demonstrates how computing and plotting the curvature invariants of various wormholes can reveal whether the wormhole is traversable or not.
-As examples, it is indicated that $\left(i\right)$ TS, $\left(ii\right)$ spherically symmetric MT, and $\left(iii\right)$ thin-shell Schwarzschild wormholes are traversable in agreement with \cite{2,3,6}.
-The invariants of the TS wormhole are shown to be all zero and are plotted in Figure \ref{img1}.
-It is shown that the only non-zero and independent invariants for the MT are $I_1$, $I_5$, $I_6$, $I_7$, and $I_8$, which are plotted in Figures \ref{img2}-\ref{img6}.
-A divergence is found in all five, but it does not affect the wormhole's traversability since the divergence is outside the physical range of the radial coordinate, $r\in{\left(r_0,\infty\right)}$.
-For the thin-shell Schwarzschild wormhole, $I_1$ and $I_3$ are found to be the only non-zero, independent invariants.
-As plotted in Figures \ref{img7} and \ref{img8}, these two have a divergence at the center and a ring discontinuity.
-The divergences are outside the physical radial coordinate and can be safely ignored.
+This paper demonstrates how computing and plotting the curvature invariants of various wormholes can reveal the entire wormhole spacetime manifold and whether the wormhole is traversable or not.
+As examples, it is indicated that $\left(i\right)$ spherically symmetric MT, $\left(ii\right)$ thin-shell Schwarzschild and $\left(iii\right)$ exponetial metric wormholes are traversable in agreement with \cite{Morris:1988cz,3,6}.
+The scalar polynomial invariants of the MT wormhole were found to be non-zero and are plotted in Figures \ref{RMTm}-\ref{w2MTm}.
+A divergence is found in all four, but it does not affect the wormhole's traversability since the divergence is outside the physical range of the radial coordinate, $r\in{\left(r_0,\infty\right)}$.
+For the thin-shell Schwarzschild wormhole, $w_2$ is found to be the single non-zero invariant.
+As plotted in Figures \ref{w2tss}, it has a divergence at the center and a ring discontinuity.
+The divergence is outside the physical radial coordinate and can be safely ignored.
 The ring discontinuity represents a jump due to the $\delta$-function from the thin-shell formalism.
-The ring discontinuity is shown to be inversely proportional to ${M^4}$, not affecting the traversal through the wormhole.\\
+It is shown to be inversely proportional to ${a^{-14}}$, not affecting traversability through the wormhole.
+The scalar polynomial invariants of the exponential metric were found to be non-zero and were plotted in \ref{Rem}-\ref{w2em}.
+The plots are continuous across the entire manifold and traversable.\\

-Potentially, the ring discontinuity could lead to a redshift of light rays passing through the wormhole.
+Potentially, the ring discontinuity in the thin-shell Schwarzschild wormhole could lead to a redshift of light rays passing through the wormhole.
 The redshift could be used to distinguish wormholes from black holes.
-While significant research remains to answer traversable wormhole issues, especially with regards to the mass requirements and understanding averaged null energy condition violations.
-The present paper hopes to establish several methods for understanding the traversal through wormholes. \\
+While significant research remains to answer traversable wormhole issues, especially with regards to the exotic mass requirements and understanding averaged null energy condition violations, the present paper hopes to establish several methods for understanding the traversal through wormholes. \\